La Via Francigena - the Roads to Rome

 What is included?

 You will be given a Credenziale (Pilgrim's Passport), amaWalkers guide booklet, pin-badge and luggage labels.
-Cost of the bus to Altopascio, San Miniato Alto, and the taxi into Siena city are paid for by amaWalkers.
+Cost of the taxi into Siena city is paid for by amaWalkers.

 Accommodation is provided in small hotels, inns, agriturismos rural houses and includes one or two nights in Rome.
 We do not stay in pilgrim dormitories, nor do we stay in 5 star hotels.
 A few single rooms can be booked but if the group is large, we might have to split the group and book rooms in a different establishment.
 In Italy many places have ensuite bathrooms in double rooms while single rooms share a bathroom so if you want a single room with ensuite bathroom every night you will have to pay for single occupancy in a double room.
 In a couple of villages we might stay in an apartment or Agriturismos where bathrooms are shared by the group.
 We can arrange for a company to transfer your luggage from one town to the next (optional extra)